-Hola, my name is Lydia and I carry the name of my Honduran-Garifuna immigrant grandmother.
-I am a proud San Francisco native living my dreams of being a media professional in New York City (even though I’m working towards being bicoastal)!
+Hola, my name is Lydia and I carry the name of my Honduran-Garifuna immigrant grandparents.
+I am a proud Afro-Latina San Francisco native living my dreams of being a bicoastal media professional.

 My journey as a writer began as a poet in the third grade.
 And, as a journalist who has been on the frontlines of protests and in the newsroom, I’ve learned to SEE people the same ways I longed to be seen as a Black child who grew up in the least touristy areas of San Francisco and Oakland in between hard times, poverty, and violence when journalists with camera crews arrived in my neighborhood.

 At my core as a journalist is amplifying the voices of black and marginalized people, justice, and equity.
-By day, I enjoy being a generalist who currently focuses on women in entrepreneurship, business, and technology at Black Enterprise.
-Throughout my career, I have reported on education, financial literacy, health and more at NBC News.
+By day, I enjoy focusing on women in entrepreneurship, business, lifestyle, and technology.
+Throughout my career, I have reported on education, financial literacy, health, and more at NBC News, Black Enterprise, and a variety of other publications.
 In addition to writing feature stories, I am an on-air talent, speaker, moderator, facilitator, and host.
 My speaking engagements range from Google to Social Media Week in Lagos, Nigeria.

 I am known for being an accurate reporter, advocate for media literacy, representation, and belonging.
 And, honestly, my corny jokes and pick up lines.

-I am the host of the lifestyle podcast, The Get My Life Tour, which focuses on practicing vulnerability and how to show up for yourself.
-To date, I have an international audience and the podcast is distributed on 9 platforms.
+I am the host of the ‘how-through’ lifestyle podcast, The Get My Life Tour, which is designed to help others show up for themselves.
+To date, the show has garnered an international audience and the podcast is distributed on 12 listening platforms.

-I am the creator of Sincere Visions, a digital platform with a focus on media literacy, storytelling, and public interest technology.
-Independently, I have covered social justice movements, Black Lives Matter demonstrations in the Bay area, health and wellness, politics, education and technology.
+Additionally, I am the creator of Sincere Visions, a digital platform with a focus on media literacy, storytelling, and public interest technology.
+Independently, I have covered social justice movements, Black Lives Matter demonstrations in the Bay area, health and wellness, politics, education, and technology.

 In March of 2016, I was invited by the Digital Diversity Network, a non-profit trade association, aimed at advancing diversity in leadership and ownership within the digital media and hi-tech sectors, to join the Board of Influencers.
-I am also a proud member of Delta Sigma Theta Sorority, Incorporated.
+I am also a proud member of Delta Sigma Theta Sorority, Incorporated and Emma Bowen Foundation Launch mentor.

 Just in case you really want to get to know me, here are some random and interesting fun facts: